 - Only for small areas

-And last but certainly not least we have a tool that is a great add on option.
+And last but certainly not least I have a tool that is a great add on option.
 It isn’t a floor mop as it’s too small to clean large areas but this scrubbing brush will give you targetted stain removal with minimal pressure on you.

 This 4 in 1 electric scrubber is a handheld cleaning brush, a bit like a large electric toothbrush.
 It’s battery-powered so doesn’t need to be plugged in and is small enough that you can really clean those hard-to-reach areas.

 There are 4 interchangeable brush heads that ensure no cleaning job is impossible.
 There’s a round, hard brush that is good for scrubbing the bath, a cone brush that can squeeze into tight spaces like a window frame, there’s a soft round brush suitable for more delicate surfaces, and a larger round hard brush that’s perfect for floors.